 3. See the world differently.

 Travel helps people to see the world in a new way.
 In fact, sometimes you have to leave home to appreciate what’s right in front of you.
-One of the best ways to change your perspective is to experience wildlife in its native habitat, such as diving in the Caribbean or going on a safari in Africa.
+One of the best ways to change your perspective is to experience wildlife in its native habitat.
 Scouting wildlife is a fulfilling, meditative activity that we embrace, especially during the migrations of spring and fall.
 Western Montana is home to the most abundant wildlife population in the lower 48 states.

 4. Reconnect with someone special.